 Have you been running auto campaigns without negative keywords?
-Or using phrase match keywords without negatives?
-Or even worse, broad match keywords without negatives?
+Phrase match keywords without negatives?
+Or worse, broad match keywords without negatives?

 You may be the laughing stock of the animal kingdom.
 But don’t worry, Badger’s here to help.